-Nitrate - Nitrogen
+Nitrate - Nitrogen (as Nitrogen)

-Nitrate, measured as nitrogen, can lead to bacterial and algal growth in the water.
+Nitrate and nitrite, measured as nitrogen, can lead to bacterial and algal growth in the water.
 At levels that exceed the standard, nitrate can contribute to health problems.
 At the levels found in your drinking water, nitrate is unlikely to lead to negative health effects.